Julian-Heng/pl-assignment-2019/6/reflection.md

   5. `super`
   6. `thisContext`

-Thus Smalltalk is in compliment with the simplicity principle.
+Thus Smalltalk complies with the simplicity principle.

 Smalltalk is highly structured as it encompasses object orientation.
 As such, it is easy to see the flow of the program through it's use of messaging between